The 20 Best Acute Cerebellar Ataxia Doctors in Japan

 Elite in Acute Cerebellar Ataxia

-Satoko Miyatake practices in Japan.
+Satoko Miyatake practices practicing medicine in Otsu, Japan.
 Ms. Miyatake is rated as an Elite expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Her top areas of expertise are Acute Cerebellar Ataxia, Nemaline Myopathy, Neuronal Intranuclear Inclusion Disease (NIID), Drug Induced Dyskinesia, and Gastrostomy.
+She is also highly rated in 64 other conditions, according to our data.
+Her clinical expertise encompasses Acute Cerebellar Ataxia, Nemaline Myopathy, Neuronal Intranuclear Inclusion Disease (NIID), Schizencephaly, and Gastrostomy.

 Elite in Acute Cerebellar Ataxia